Mortgage Credit Availability Increases Slightly in July

 Higher Index=More Credit Available

 Lower Index=Less Credit Available

-Mortgage credit availability increased slightly in March, according to the Mortgage Credit Availability Index (MCAI), a report from the Mortgage Bankers Association (MBA), which analyzes data from the AllRegs® Market Clarity® product.
+Mortgage credit availability increased in June, according to the Mortgage Credit Availability Index (MCAI), a report from the Mortgage Bankers Association (MBA), which analyzes data from the AllRegs® Market Clarity® product.

-The MCAI increased 0.44 percent from 113.5 in February to 114.0 in March.
+The MCAI increased 0.5 percent from 115.8 in June to 116.4 in July.
 A decline in the MCAI indicates that lending standards are tightening, while increases in the index are indicative of a loosening of credit.
 The index was benchmarked to 100 in March 2012.
-If the MCAI had been tracked in 2007, it would have been at a level of roughly 800, indicating the credit was much more available at that time.

 MBA has partnered with AllRegs® to produce monthly MCAI, which feeds current mortgage underwriting parameters into a single index number to capture whether overall mortgage credit is more or less available from month to month.